robmllze/foundation/README.md

 code your_projects_folder/my.code-workspace
 ```

-8. Look at the example apps under `/apps/`.
-You can delete them or remove '~example' from the example app names, e.g. `admin_app~example` to `admin_app` so that they appear in the worspace.
+8. Look at the example apps under `/apps~example/`.
+You can delete this folder or rename it to `/apps/` so that the example apps are included in the workspace.

 9. Create your own apps under `/apps/` and add them to the workspace by editing `my.code-workspace`.